peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>builder</i>: A string builder object where the resulting string will be stored.

- * <i>replace</i>: If true, replaces invalid encoding with the replacement character U+FFFD).
+ * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U+FFFD).
 If false, stops processing when invalid UTF-8 is seen.

 <b>Return Value:</b>

-0 if the entire string was read without errors, or -1 if the string is ot valid UTF-8 and <i>replace</i>
+0 if the entire string was read without errors, or -1 if the string is not valid UTF-8 and <i>replace</i>
 is false.

 <b>Exceptions:</b>